roykang75/alexa-avs-sample-app-for-AiVA-dragonboard410c/README.md

+## This repository is AVS for DragonBoard 410c

 ![](../../wiki/assets/alexa-logo-3.png)

 :warning: Starting January 25, 2018, the AVS Java Sample App will be put into maintenance mode.
 To leverage the latest Alexa features, please use the [AVS Device SDK C++ Sample App, which you can find here](https://github.com/alexa/avs-device-sdk/wiki).
 To discuss any specific dependencies on the AVS Java Sample App, feel free to reach out to us [here](https://www.amazon.com/forms/231ff404-261e-454c-917d-97208d9ea268).